HenryOyoto/Python-Projects/README.md

 # Python Projects

 A collection of Python projects covering automation, data handling, and small engineering-focused tools.
-Most of these were written to solve a specific problem — repetitive tasks, spreadsheets that needed automating, and small utilities that make day-to-day work faster.
+Most of these were written to solve a specific problem, repetitive tasks, spreadsheets that needed automating, and small utilities that make day-to-day work faster.